 Auto-Delete Images: Expiration and Cleanup Guide

-For temporary media delivery, expiry should be default.
-It reduces stale links, limits unintended reuse, and keeps storage/workflows clean.
+It reduces stale links, limits unintended reuse, and keeps your sharing workflow clean.

 - Event photo delivery